Trandolapril

 Trandolapril is an ACE inhibitor used to treat high blood pressure.
 It may also be used to treat other conditions.
-It is similar in structure to another ACE Inhibitor, Ramipril but has a cyclohexane group.
-It also is a pro-drug and must get metabolized.
+It is similar in structure to another ramipril but has a cyclohexane group.
+It is a prodrug that must be metabolized into its active form.
 It has a longer half-life when compared to other agents in this class.

-It was patented in 1981, and approved for medical use in 1993.
+It was patented in 1981 and approved for medical use in 1993.
 It is marketed by Abbott Laboratories under the brand name Mavik.

 Side effects

 Side effects reported for trandolapril include nausea, vomiting, diarrhea, headache, dry cough, dizziness or lightheadedness when sitting up or standing, hypotension, or fatigue.

 Possible drug interactions

 Patients also on diuretics may experience an excessive reduction of blood pressure after initiation of therapy with trandolapril.
-It can reduce potassium loss caused by thiazide diuretics, and increase serum potassium when used alone.
+It can reduce potassium loss caused by thiazide diuretics and increase serum potassium when used alone.
 Therefore, hyperkalemia is a possible risk.
 Increased serum lithium levels can occur in patients who are also on lithium.